STRENGTHENING HUMAN-NATURE CONNECTIONS THROUGH DIGITAL-SCULPTURE RECONSTRUCTIONS OF BIOLOGICAL COMMUNITIES

 An interactive and collaborative project including Brandon Gellis, Shelby Shadwell and Thomas Minckley

-MicroEcos is a series of 3D digital-sculptures created to bring tactile and tangible data-driven art to humanities audiences.
-As Wyoming and Wyomingites are inherently naturalistic – and are proud of their natural landscapes – MicroEcos serves to strengthening and encourage human-nature connections.
+MicroEcos Series - the culmination of a two-year long exploration - of is a self-contained exhibition of 3D digital-reconstructions, laser cut vignettes, and video recordings, created to bring tactile and tangible scientific principles to art and humanities audiences.
+MicroEcos serves to strengthening and encourage human-nature connections.
 Harnessing 3D modeling and printing technology MicroEcos will take form as a series of 3D printed models of the Last Canyon rock shelter sites, near the Wyoming and Montana border and Little Windy Hill pond site in Wyoming’s Medicine Bow National Forest.
-These digital, interactive 3D sculptures will provide audiences with glimpses of three-dimensional historical environments, and create dialogue of how local ecosystems have been formed.
+This series provides audiences with glimpses of two- and three-dimensional historical environments, and create dialogue of how local ecosystems have been formed.